l2t3r/docker-hubot-slack-aws/README.md

 To build this docker image.

 1. clone repo
-2. run docker build .
+2. run docker build -t tranceash23/hubot-slack-aws:latest .

 ##To run the hubot-slack-aws bot